 Concern for sustainability and the desire to be a little different makes DIY wedding decor and details a winner for brides and grooms from all walks of life.
 If you’re planning a wedding and need fresh ideas on how to make your day as unique as you are, we’ve got you covered.

-Suzi Mclaughlin's paper flower kits are like our favourite Pinterest boards come to life.
-And with all that we now know about the environmental impact of cut flowers, these kits make a perfect replacement that lasts far longer than fresh cut flowers.
-They're also fun to make, and come with a paper flower postcard, ideal to be sent out to your bridesmaids for a bridal shower.
-Opt for roses, poppies, peonies or forget-me-nots and fill your special day with these eye-catching paper flowers that look great in-person and in photographs.
+Karolina Merska's paper roses are like our favourite Pinterest boards come to life.
+And with all that we now know about the environmental impact of cut flowers, it makes a perfect replacement that lasts far longer than fresh cut flowers.
+In this easy-to-follow course, you'll learn how to make a paper rose from crepe paper with pajaki maker, Karolina Merska, in less than an hour.

 The universal symbol of love is reinvented as a quirky yet elegant woven sculpture that makes all of our cottagecore dreams come true.
 Artist Julia Clarke teaches you how to prep and weave these hearts using lapping cane, a sustainable natural material that is long-lasting and handsome-looking in any room.
 Create one or many, get into the mindful rhythm of weaving, and make your wedding decor both sustainable and charming.

 Magical pajaki chandeliers for an unforgettably tasteful hen night